UP5: Unbiased Foundation Model for Fairness-aware Recommendation: Abstract

 \section{Abstract}

-Recent advancements in foundation models such as large language models (LLM) have propelled them to the forefront of recommender systems (RS).
-Moreover, fairness in RS is critical since many users apply it for decision-making and demand fulfillment.
-However, at present, there is a lack of understanding regarding the level of fairness exhibited by recommendation foundation models and the appropriate methods for equitably treating different groups of users in foundation models.
-In this paper, we focus on user-side unfairness problem and show through a thorough examination that there is unfairness involved in LLMs that lead to unfair recommendation results.
-To eliminate bias from LLM for fairness-aware recommendation, we introduce a novel Unbiased P5 (UP5) foundation model based on Counterfactually-Fair-Prompting (CFP) techniques.
-CFP includes two sub-modules: a personalized prefix prompt that enhances fairness with respect to individual sensitive attributes, and a Prompt Mixture that integrates multiple counterfactually-fair prompts for a set of sensitive attributes.
-Experiments are conducted on two real-world datasets, MovieLens-1M and Insurance, and results are compared with both matching-based and sequential-based fairness-aware recommendation models.
-The results show that UP5 achieves better recommendation performance and meanwhile exhibits a high level of fairness.
+Recent advances in Foundation Models such as Large Language Models (LLMs) have propelled them to the forefront of Recommender Systems (RS).
+Despite their utility, there is a growing concern that LLMs might inadvertently perpetuate societal stereotypes, resulting in unfair recommendations.
+Since fairness is critical for RS as many users take it for decision-making and demand fulfillment, this paper focuses on user-side fairness for LLM-based recommendation where the users may require a recommender system to be fair on specific sensitive features such as gender or age.
+In this paper, we dive into the extent of unfairness exhibited by LLM-based recommender models based on both T5 and LLaMA backbones, and discuss appropriate methods for promoting equitable treatment of users in LLM-based recommendation models.
+We introduce a novel Counterfactually-Fair-Prompt (CFP) method towards Unbiased Foundation mOdels (UFO) for fairness-aware LLM-based recommendation.
+Experiments are conducted on two real-world datasets, MovieLens-1M and Insurance, and compared with both matching-based and sequential-based fairness-aware recommendation models.
+Results show that CFP achieves better recommendation performance with a high level of fairness.
+Source code is anonymously released for reproducibility\footnote{Code and data: {https://github.com/agiresearch/UP5}}.